HackYourFuture/JavaScript1/Week1/MAKEME.md

 <br>    6.7 Log your new array!

 7. More strings
-<br>    7.1 Let's consider the following string: `let myString = "this,is,a,test"`.
+    7.1 Let's consider the following string: `let myString = "this,is,a,test"`.
 <br>    7.2 Add the string to your file and console.log it.
 <br>    7.3 Find a way to get the length of `myString`.
 <br>    7.4 Console.log the length of `myString`.

 8. Write a program that checks the types of two variables and prints out `SAME TYPE` if they are the same type.
-<br>    8.1 First declare at least four variables and assign them different data types.
+    8.1 First declare at least four variables and assign them different data types.
 <br>    8.2 For each variable write a `console.log` statement that logs the value
   ```js
   let foo = 3;